hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 domain unless explicitly granted said permission.

 Having a permission to do something means having a `PermissionToken` to do so.
-There are two ways for users to receive permission tokens:

-1. Permission tokens can be granted as part of one-time allowance.

-   In this case, when a user mints a permission token, they are granted a fixed amount `X` of permission to do `Y`.
-Once the user performs the `Y` operation `X` times, the token expires.

-2. Permission tokens can be granted as part of a `role` (a set of permission tokens).
+There are two ways for users to receive permission tokens: they can be granted directly or as a part of a `Role` (a set of permission tokens).

-   In this case, a user is permanently granted either a single permission or a group of permissions to perform a certain action.
-This is done via `Grant` special instructions, and the received permissions could be removed using `Revoke` instruction.
+Permissions are granted via `Grant` special instruction.
+Permission tokens and roles do not expire, they can only be removed using `Revoke` instruction.

 ## Permission Tokens